Skip to main content

 Combined Session and User Tracking

-In most applications, you set both session_id and user_id to get the full picture:
+In most applications, you pass both session_id and user_id at call time:

 session_id=f"conv-{conversation.id}",